shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

 [1,2,3].reduce(sum, 0);
 </code></pre>
     <aside class="notes">
-        <b>Redux is called Redux because of reducers.
-A reducer or a reduction function is a function that takes an accumulator (here total) and the current value and returns a new value</b>
+        <b>A reducer or a reduction function is a function that takes an accumulator (here total), the current value and returns a new value</b>
+        <b>Reduce is only available on arrays in JavaScript</b>
-        <b>We have a 1,2,3 array that we reduce with the sum function and give an initial value of 0</b>
+        <b>Here We have a 1,2,3 array that we reduce with the sum function (or a reducer) and give an initial value of 0</b>
         <b>What is the return value here?
 6</b>
     </aside>
 </section>